MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-batch-ingestion.md

     ---

-1. Set the ingestion properties to not to ignore the first records as the in-memory string doesn't have a header row.
+1. Set the ingestion properties to not ignore the first record as the in-memory string doesn't have a header row.

     ### [C\#](#tab/csharp)